What is SoilMill PGH?

 Food Waste

-Every year 89,000 tons of edible food waste ends up in landfills.
-Composting is one of the best way to reduce the amount of food thrown away.
+Every year 89,000 tons of edible food waste end up in U.S. landfills.
+Composting is one of the best ways to reduce the amount of food thrown away.

-General outreach shows there are a lot of people interested in reducing the amount of food they send to the landfill but do not have the resources or knowledge to get started.
+General outreach shows there are many people interested in reducing the amount of food they send to the landfill, but do not have the resources or knowledge to get started.
 There are also community groups in Pittsburgh that participate in composting, but the scope of their work is unknown.
-Lastly, there are larger organizations aiming to reduce food waste by connecting healthy food surpluses to the people that need it, but right now, there are only limited connections between existing efforts.
+Lastly, there are larger organizations aiming to reduce food waste by connecting healthy food surpluses to the people in need, but right now, there are only limited connections between existing efforts.
 The SoilMill PGH pilot aims to connect and strengthen these projects to reduce overall food waste in Pittsburgh.

 Soil Quality